India News | Maharashtra to Get Biggest Share of Medical Oxygen, Special 'oxygen Express' Trains to Run Non-stop Through Green Corridors | LatestLY

-New Delhi [India], April 18 (ANI): Commerce and Industry Minister Piyush Goyal said on Sunday that Maharashtra, which is the worst state affected by COVID-19, will get the biggest share of 1,500 metric tonnes of oxygen after mapping done by the Centre and a green corridor is being created for fast movement of 'Oxygen Express Trains' to facilities the smooth transport of oxygen to states.
+New Delhi [India], April 19 (ANI): Commerce and Industry Minister Piyush Goyal said on Sunday that Maharashtra, which is the worst state affected by COVID-19, will get the biggest share of 1,500 metric tonnes of oxygen after mapping done by the Centre and a green corridor is being created for fast movement of 'Oxygen Express Trains' to facilitate the smooth transport of oxygen to states.

-He said that different ministries and departments of the central government are having elaborate meetings every two days with 12 states and mapping which plant will supply oxygen to which place according to the requirement of different states "without any discrimination".
+He said that different ministries and departments of the central government are having elaborate meetings every two days with 12 states and mapping was done to identify which plant will supply oxygen to which place according to the requirement of different states "without any discrimination".

 "Today in a meeting with 12 states, Central government did mapping along with state governments on various requirements.
 6177 metric tonnes of oxygen have been finalized to be distributed to states.
 Of this Maharashtra will get the biggest share of 1,500 metric tonnes of oxygen, Delhi will get 350 metric tonnes and Uttar Pradesh will get 800 metric tonnes," the Union Minister said.